 Wendy brings up a good point.
 Sometimes we get anxious, for whatever reason, either before we start to create or during.
-The solution may be doing some deep breathing, playing peaceful music or just put whatever is bothering you in a drawer to deal with later.
+The solution may be doing some deep breathing, playing peaceful music, or just putting whatever is bothering you in a drawer to deal with later.
 I often get up and take a brisk walk down the driveway.
 This releases tension for me.
 It should be something that brings us joy, hope, or some other positive emotion.
-Perhaps for you it would be playing with the dog, brushing the cat, getting a cup of hot herbal tea, dancing to an upbeat song or just plain stretching.
+Perhaps for you, it would be playing with the dog, brushing the cat, getting a cup of hot herbal tea, dancing to an upbeat song, or just plain stretching.

 Wendy gives more even tips that can make your creative sessions more productive and enjoyable.
 Watch her very informative video below.
 Then leave a comment, telling us how you get into the zone – and manage to stay there!